Don’t let fair credit stop you from getting affordable financing.

 - Avoid opening new accounts.
 Once your score improves, you can take advantage of better interest rates.
 So wait to open new accounts if you can.

 When you’re looking to take out a loan, make sure it’s both what you need and something that you can financially handle.
 If you can’t make timely payments, you could damage your creditworthiness and hurt future attempts at financing.
-Shop around, research, ask advice from an expert or even a trusted friend — and sleep on any big decisions.
+Compare your personal loan options, research, ask advice from an expert or even a trusted friend — and sleep on any big decisions.

 Frequently asked questions